frazer-lab/cardips-ipsc-eqtl/README.md

 ### `output`

 This directory contains one directory per Jupyter notebook.
 Output files here will be shared on Figshare.
-Here is a description of a selection of output directories and files.
+Here is a description of some of the output directories and files.

 #### `eqtl_processing`